 When using effects, it is important to understand how your signal is being processed.
 For each Program, zone, or track, your signal can be sent to the Aux effects before or after being processed by the Program's Insert effects.
 The diagram below is for a program that does not use layer-specific effects, showing the possible routes that the signal of a program can "flow" through to reach the different types of effects.
 Follow the appropriate route to help visualize the stages in which the signal is being processed.
 A circle with an arrow through it shows a point where the signal level can be adjusted.
 Dashed lines indicate different routes that the signal can flow (based on the Aux pre/post settings and Master FX Order settings.
-A circled sigma ( $\Sigma$ ) shows where signals are mixed together.
+A circled sigma (Σ) shows where signals are mixed together.

 When using effects, the first decision to make is whether you want to use an Insert or Aux effect (see the Insert Effects and Aux Effects sections above.)
 If you are using both types of effects for a program, zone, or track in Song Mode, you can choose to have your signal sent to the Aux effects before or after being processed by the Insert effects.
 (See Send Levels and Pre/Post Ins. on page 9-7 for details.)
-When your signal is sent to the Aux Effect after being processed by the Program's Insert Effects, this is called applying the Aux Effect post-Insert.
-When your signal is sent to the Aux Effect post-Insert.
-When your signal is sent to the Aux Effect post-Insert.
-When your signal is sent to the Aux Effect post-Insert.
+When your signal is sent to the Aux Effects after being processed by the Program's Insert Effects, this is called applying the Aux Effect post-Insert.
+When your signal is sent to the Aux Effects before being processed by the Program's Insert Effects, this is called applying the Aux Effect pre-Insert.